Formed for Justice Conference

 My budget is tight.
 Do you offer discounts?

 Redeemer offers scholarships for congregants in special circumstances.
 At this time we’re unable to offer discounts for people who do not attend Redeemer.
-You can also attend for free if you volunteer (see below).
 Please email [email protected] for assistance.

 How can I volunteer?

 Why the price difference between Redeemer and non-Redeemer congregants?

 The Formation conferences are intended primarily to equip Redeemer congregants.
 We offer a strictly limited number of spots to visitors.
 In an effort to honor all interested parties, we also have a Livestream option for $35.
 The video will remain online until December 31 to view at your convenience.